 The source of ferromagnetism in materials is the quantum mechanical exchange interaction between particles (outer electrons of atoms) with a spin.

-That is, it originates from the requirement that the wave function of a pair of electrons is antisymmetric.
+• That is, it originates from the requirement that the wave function of a pair of electrons is antisymmetric.
 If the wave functions of the outermost electrons of nearby atoms overlap strongly, this leads to a preference of the spins to be aligned in parallel.

-The simplest possible way to describe this is to a) assume that only nearest-neighbour spins interact, b) that the lattice is a square lattice with one spin per lattice point, c) that spins can only point in 2 directions ("up" and "down")
+The simplest possible way to describe this is to

+a) assume that only nearest-neighbour spins interact,

-These assumptions lead directly to the Ising model.
-Although all of the approximations are of questionable validity in a real ferromagnetic material, it turns out that the Ising model still does describe many central features of ferromagnetism qualitatively correctly.
-In particular, it can predict the main feature characteristic of ferromagnetism, that the material has a spontaneous magnetization M at low temperatures, which falls to zero at some critical temperature $T_c$ .
-In the Ising model $kT_c \approx 2.269$ .
+b) that the lattice is a square lattice with one spin per lattice point, describe many central features of ferromagnetism qualitatively correctly.
+In particular, it can predict the main feature characteristic of ferromagnetism, that the material has a spontaneous magnetization M at low temperatures, which falls to zero at some critical temperature T_c .
+In the Ising model $kT_c \approx 2.269$.